Ajegroup

 Ajegroup, commonly known as AJE, is a Peruvian multinational company dedicated to the manufacture, distribution and sale of alcoholic and non-alcoholic beverages.
 The company was founded by the Añaños-Jerí Family in 1988 in Ayacucho, Peru.
-It is known for its flagship products Kola Real and Big Cola.
+It is known for its flagship Kola Real.

 Ajegroup has approximately 10,000 employees and operates in 22 countries across five continents, placing it 12th among Latin American multinational companies.
 Besides Peru and Mexico, Ajegroup also has operations in Brazil, Costa Rica, Dominican Republic, Ecuador, El Salvador, Nigeria, Guatemala, Honduras, India, Indonesia, Thailand, Venezuela, Vietnam, and Egypt.
 Its portfolio includes beverages, juices, nectars, light beverages, bottled natural water, dairy and beer.
 It manages 17 trademarks in 48 different presentations of PET and glass bottles, and also cans.

 History

 Ajegroup began in the late 1980s by the Añaños family in Ayacucho, Peru during the Peru's military and terrorist conflict.
 This situation did not allow many vehicles to access the area where the family lived and many traditional soft drink brands were not available to the customers in the area.
 The Añaños family saw this as a business opportunity and they developed Kola Real by using typical kitchen equipment and using recycled beer bottles.
 They first sold their drink products to their neighbors, local people, and soon the demand grew quickly and they began a leading soft drink company.
 Ajegroup eventually expanded to countries other than Peru.
 They have businesses in Venezuela, Ecuador, Central America, Brazil, Colombia, Thailand, Nigeria, Indonesia, Vietnam, and India.
 Ajegroup's main competitors are big companies such as The Coca-Cola Company and PepsiCo.